Algarve Football Cup

 The Algarve Football Cup or Algarve Trophy (Troféu do Algarve), previously known as Guadiana Trophy until 2013, is a pre-season friendly football tournament played in Algarve, Portugal (one edition was played in Spain).
 Benfica is the most successful team in the tournament, having won nine trophies in fourteen participations.
+Flamengo is the current champions, lifting the trophy in its 1st participation, in 2026.